A Graph Sufficiency Perspective for Neural Networks: Introduction

 The theoretical understanding of neural networks has largely focused on approximation capabilities of classical fully connected networks.
 Universal approximation theorems \cite{cybenko1989approximation, hornik1989multilayer, barron1993universal} establish that shallow neural networks with sufficient width can approximate any continuous function on compact domains.
 Recent work has refined these bounds, studying depth-efficiency tradeoffs \cite{lu2017expressive, hanin2019universal} and providing insights into convergence \cite{jacot2018neural} and generalization \cite{neyshabur2017exploring}.
 For convolutional networks, theoretical work has investigated their compositional properties \cite{cohen2016group, mallat2016understanding}, equivariance to group actions \cite{cohen2016group}, and sparse coding \cite{bruna2013invariant}.

-Despite those results, to our knowledge, there has been no investigations into the statistical property of neural networks.
+Despite those results, there is a lack of investigations into the statistical property of neural networks.
 One such foundational question is: Do neural network layers preserve all information of the input data, i.e., the conditional distribution $P(Y \mid X)$?
 Much of the literature on universal approximation theorems focuses on whether neural networks can approximate a target function $f(X)$, not whether the neural networks model retain the full information necessary for loss-optimal prediction, nor how transformations of the input space affect the conditional distribution of the target variable.
 While preserving the target function means preserving the information, retaining information is a more general notion --- namely, the model does not need to approximate the actual functional relationship, as long as all information necessary for loss prediction is retained in the model, then that shall suffice.

 To that end, in this work, we aim to understand the statistical sufficiency property of neural network layers via a graph variable framework.
 In classical statistics, a transformation $Z = T(X)$ is sufficient for the random variable $X$ with respect to the target variable $Y$, if $P(Y \mid Z) = P(Y \mid X)$ almost surely.
 Therefore, sufficiency ensures that the transformation $T(\cdot)$ preserves all information relevant for predicting $Y$.
-Specifically, from classical statistical pattern recognition literature \cite{DevroyeGyorfiLugosiBook}, when sufficiency holds and conditional density is preserved, the optimal loss in either classification or regression is preserved.
+Specifically, from classical statistical learning literature \cite{hastie2009elements,DevroyeGyorfiLugosiBook}, when sufficiency holds and conditional density is preserved, the optimal loss in either classification or regression is preserved.
 As such, it is a desirable property for any general transformation.